bottari/scritti/README.md

 ## 🔥 **Featured Work: GPT-2 Fine-Tuning (Before vs After)**

-Below is a real output comparison between **GPT-2** and my **fine-tuned model**, showing my results.
-Please note the generated output is not optimized for narrative coherence, but instead it is optimized for stylistic control.
-(I prefer surreal and boderline nonsensical poetry.)
+Below is a real output comparison between **GPT-2** and my **fine-tuned model** using the same input prompt and generation settings.
+The fine-tuned model was trained to capture a distinct poetic style, producing surreal and borderline nonsensical imagery rather than conventional narrative, demonstrating the effect of stylistic fine-tuning.

 <details>
 <summary><strong>🧠 BASE (GPT2) MODEL OUTPUT 🧠</strong> (click to expand)</summary>